'Tis the Season for Festive Celebrations: Navigating Legal Pitfalls at the Office Christmas Party

 3. Enforce a robust social media policy to prevent reputational harm, either by cautioning employees about photo sharing or considering a ban on posting photos.

 4. Employers have a duty of care towards their employees while they are engaged in any activity that is induced by or encouraged by the employer.
 Therefore, employers can attract liability if an employee sustains an injury on their journey back home.
-As such, it is important that you organize a safe and convenient method for them to get home.
+As such, it is important that you organise a safe and convenient method for them to get home.

 Key Takeaways